 My heart hammers, my pistol aimed, finger on the trigger, ready to double tap, two rounds center mass . . .

 "Sisto?” the familiar voice is dampened by the wind, close by at 2 o'clock.

 Excerpted from Spin by Patricia Cornwell with permission from the publisher, Thomas & Mercer.
 Copyright © 2021 by Cornwell Entertainment, Incorporated.
 All rights reserved.

-Available at Amazon.com, Bookshop.org (where your purchase supports independent bookstores), Barnes & Noble (bn.com) and wherever else books are sold.
+Available on Jan.
+12, 2021, at Amazon.com, Bookshop.org (where your purchase supports independent bookstores), Barnes & Noble (bn.com) and wherever else books are sold.

 Join today and save 25% off the standard annual rate.
 Get instant access to discounts, programs, services, and the information you need to benefit every area of your life.